 There are a number of factors that determine the cost of the surgery.
 During your consultation, Dr. Neavin will go through what may or may not need to be done in order to achieve the best results.
 At your consultation, you will be given the cost of the surgery.
 In most cases, the cost of the surgery is in the average of $5,000 – $10,000.

 Schedule Your Consultation

-If you have questions on gynecomastia please visit the the FAQ page.
-If you would like to find out whether male breast reduction surgery is right for you, contact Artisan of Beauty© by calling 310‑858‑8811 or texting 323‑975‑1287 and schedule a complimentary consultation with board certified surgeon Dr. Neavin at his Los Angeles location.
+If you have further questions on how to treat gyneocmastia and male breast reduction surgery, please visit the the FAQ page.
+If you would like to find out whether male breast reduction surgery is right for you, contact Artisan of Beauty© by calling 310‑858‑8811 or texting 323-975-1287 and schedule a complimentary consultation with board certified surgeon Dr. Neavin at his Los Angeles location.